thowell/thowell/README.md

 ### Hi, I'm Taylor!

-Currently looking for Research Scientist positions in industry.

-My research focus is **embodied intelligence** via high-performance optimization.
+My research focus is **embodied intelligence** and high-performance robotics.
 Recently, I have been working on:
 - [interactive predictive control](https://github.com/deepmind/mujoco_mpc) for locomotion and manipulation
 - [differentiable physics](https://github.com/thowell/RoboDojo.jl) for rigid-body dynamics with contact
 - [non-convex solvers](https://github.com/thowell/CALIPSO.jl) for planning with conic and complementarity constraints